 - Career Lounge: Career Peer Educators are available on a drop-in basis to answer any career-related questions.
 Please check our website for Lounge hours.

 Other Career Centre Services/Resources

 - Online Workshops and Group Activities: Interactive webinars on a broad range of career relevant topics – registration required through Experience York)

-- Career Education & Development’s Online Learning Modules (eClass): Online learning modules designed to help support students’ career development.
+- Career Centre’s Online Learning Modules (eClass): Online learning modules designed to help support students’ career development.

-- FAQ: Career Education & Development During Covid-19: Resources to help with career development and job searching during uncertain times.
+- FAQ: Career Centre During Covid-19: Resources to help with career development and job searching during uncertain times.